Choosing a Safe Place to Live

 What about medical services.
 Is there a local hospital?
 Is the emergency ward open 24 hours a day?
 If not, what options exist for medical emergencies?

 Building codes and fire regulations vary from location to location.
 What may be legal in one city may be illegal in another.
-For the most accurate information, contact the local fire department or community safety office for the best source of region-specific information.
+For the most accurate information, contact the local fire department or community safety office.

 Contact your local fire department to find out if they have recently inspected your house or apartment for fire safety.
 Most fire prevention departments will inspect your place free of charge.
 They will deal directly with the landlord to ensure your rental is made safe.